-"Margins have been compressed for the industry, so we'll be slightly down on last year in revenues," said Kevin Rodgers, global head of FX sales and trading at Deutsche Bank (DBKGn.DE).
+"Margins have been compressed for the industry, so we'll be slightly down on last year in revenues," said Kevin Rodgers, global head of FX sales and trading at Deutsche Bank.

 This is despite the fact that the German bank, which has topped Euromoney's survey of top banks for FX transactions for eight years running, reported quarters of "record volumes".

-Jeff Feig, global head of G10 FX at Citi (C.N), which jumped to second in Euromoney's 2012 poll and grabbed market share from Deutsche, also said margins had contracted significantly even as Citi's volumes were set to rise 20-30 percent this year.
+Jeff Feig, global head of G10 FX at Citi, which jumped to second in Euromoney's 2012 poll and grabbed market share from Deutsche, also said margins had contracted significantly even as Citi's volumes were set to rise 20-30 percent this year.

-Volumes for fourth- and fifth-rated UBS (UBSN.VX) and HSBC (HSBA.L) also rose.
+Volumes for fourth- and fifth-rated UBS and HSBC also rose.

 The much smaller SEB saw volumes rise around 4 percent on the year because the euro zone debt crisis raised demand for Scandinavian currencies.
 But Celsing said income was below last year's, and he feared a "more brutal" margin squeeze.

-"You have to realize that the volume's come down and it's going to stay low for quite some time," he said.
+"You have to realise that the volume's come down and it's going to stay low for quite some time," he said.